Cargill/splinter-docs/community/planning/admin_ui.md

 ### Confirmation

-Next, the admin application displays the circuit detail screen.
+Next, the Admin UI displays the circuit detail screen.
 A notification appears when the proposal submission has succeeded.

 ![]({% link images/adminapp_circuit_submitted_successfully.png %} "Circuit